TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation

-\paragraph{Differentiable Rotation Optimizer.} After obtaining all 3D instances, we proceed to the Pose and Scale Alignment stage.
+After obtaining all 3D instances, we proceed to the Pose and Scale Alignment stage.
 This stage begins with the Differentiable Rotation Optimizer (DRO), which estimates the precise rotation $r_i$ for each instance in the scene.
 As described in Sec. \ref{sec:pose}, ChatGPT first predicts an initial camera perspective (azimuth, elevation) from the reference image $I_{ref}$.
-For our “hobby desk” example, this is (azimuth = 0°, elevation = 60°).
+For our ``hobby desk'' example, this is (azimuth = 0$^\circ$, elevation = 60$^\circ$).
 Given this perspective, we differentiably render each instance and optimize its rotation $r_i$ by minimizing the tri-modal loss $\mathcal{L}_{rot}$.

-For supervision, we use the original instance crop with its segmentation mask, together with its silhouette and edge maps as reference images; all references are tightly cropped and resized to 256×256.
+For supervision, we use the original instance crop with its segmentation mask, together with its silhouette and edge maps as reference images; all references are tightly cropped and resized to 256$\times$256.
 The rendered projections are cropped with the same tight bounds and resized to the same resolution to ensure loss consistency.

-Fig. \ref{fig:rot_toycar2} shows the final match for instance \textit{toy car\_1}, where the rendered silhouette, edges, and appearance maps closely agree with the corresponding reference images.
-Fig. \ref{fig:json_r} shows the final JSON output of the rotation estimation.
+\cref{fig:rot_toycar2} shows the final match for instance \textit{toy car\_1}, where the rendered silhouette, edges, and appearance maps closely agree with the corresponding reference images. \cref{fig:json_r} shows the final JSON output of the rotation estimation.